Gagging, Choking and Baby-led Weaning [The Ultimate Guide]

 If your baby stuffs food into their mouth, this can lead to both gagging and choking.
 Try and encourage them to chew or to spit it out.

-Here are a few more tips if you have a baby who stuffs food:
+Here are a few more tips if you have a baby who stuffs food, to discourage this behavior at meals:

 - Slow them down: offer utensils which will take them longer to eat with!